sumantakollya/RTP-reliable-transfer-protocol-/README.md

-# rtp
+# RTP
-implementing tcp using udp by adding various features.
+simulating a simple practical tcp connection using UDP.